Doron-L/PriceOfCall/README.md

 ## Machine learning
 Even though the dependencies between the pick-up ratio and the various features where not clear in the exploratory data analysis, I applied machine learning classification techniques to perhaps identify more complex dependencies that were missed using the exploratory data analysis, as the dependency is on a combination of many of the features.

 I started with a logistic regression and then tried also random forest.
-None of them gave an accuracy (which is the relevant metric in this case, as we care about...???) that is significantly higher than the one obtained by predicting all calls not to be picked-up, which is the larger class.
+None of them gave an accuracy (which is the relevant metric for our objective) that is significantly higher than the one obtained by predicting all calls not to be picked-up, which is the larger class.

 In order to fight the large number of feature, I applied a dimension reduction method, principal component analysis.
 Since I wanted to still be able to interpret the features, I applied the PCA in blocks, where I reduced the dimension of features of the same kind together.
 For example, I took all the area codes categories and reduced their dimensions.
 In this way I reduced the number of features and kept their basic meaning.